thdoan/scalem/README.md

 Scalem
 ======

 Scalem, short for __scale elements__ or slang for __scale 'em__, is a light-weight responsive text jQuery plugin inspired by [FlowType](http://simplefocus.com/flowtype/).
 Use it to "liquify" elements on your website so that they scale relative to the width of their parent element or, optionally, any element you specify (see Options below).
-Scalem is not just limited to text size&mdash;it can also be used to scale any other CSS style that takes a numeric unit such as px.
+Scalem is not just limited to text size&mdash;it can also be used to scale any CSS style that takes a numeric unit such as px.

 Options